Table Of Contents

 - Provides long-lasting symptom relief

-- Hospital stay usually short with monitored recovery
+- Hospital stay is usually short with monitored recovery

 What Happens During the Procedure?